gravitational/teleport/rfd/0032-role-tester.md

 ***Does the given user have access to a node as an os user?***
 Rule | Logical interpretation
 --- | ---
+`HasAllowRole(User, Login, Node) :- HasRole(User, Role), HasAllowNodeLabel(Role, Node, Key, Value), RoleAllowsLogin(Role, Login), not(RoleDeniesLogin(Role, Login)), not(HasLoginTrait(User))` | If the user has a role, the role allows access to the node, the role has a login that is not denied and the user does not have a defined login trait, then the user has a role that gives them access to the node as login
-`HasAllowRole(User, Login, Node) :- HasRole(User, Role), HasAllowNodeLabel(Role, Node, Key, Value), RoleAllowsLogin(Role, Login), not(RoleDeniesLogin(Role, Login))` | If the user has a role and the role allows access to the node and the role has a login that is not denied, then the user has a role that gives them access to the node as login
+`HasAllowRole(User, Login, Node) :- HasRole(User, Role), HasAllowNodeLabel(Role, Node, Key, Value), HasTrait(User, login, Login), not(RoleDeniesLogin(Role, Login))` | If the user has a role, the role allows access to the node and the user has a defined login trait that is not denied, then the user has a role that gives them access to the node as login
 `HasDenyRole(User, Node) :- HasRole(User, Role), HasDenyNodeLabel(Role, Node, Key, Value)` | If the user has a role and the role denies access to the node, then the user has a role that denies them access to the node
 `HasAccess(User, Login, Node) :- HasAllowRole(User, Login, Node), not(HasDenyRole(User, Node))` | If the user has a role that gives them access to the node as login and there are no roles denying access to the node, then the user has access to the node as login